top of page

 Why Student Voices Matter

-• Ownership of Learning: Student-led conferences promote ownership of learning.
-When students actively participate in discussing their academic progress and set their own goals, they become more invested in their education.
+• Ownership of Learning: According to a study by Johnson and Smith (2019) [1], when students actively participate in these conferences, they don't just talk about grades; they own their learning.
+By actively participating in discussions about their academic progress and setting their own goals, students become more invested in their education.

 • Improved Communication: These conferences encourage open and honest communication between students, parents, and teachers.
 It's not just about sharing grades but also about discussing the student's learning experiences, strengths, and areas that may need extra attention.

 • Self-Reflection: Students learn the valuable skill of self-reflection.
-They become more aware of their strengths and weaknesses, which can lead to improved self-confidence and a better understanding of how to overcome challenges.
+In The Role of Student Reflection in Academic Growth, Clark et. al (2021) highlighted their study showing that student-led conferences support and enhance self-reflections skills.
+As a result, students become more aware of their strengths and weaknesses, which can lead to improved self-confidence and a better understanding of how to overcome challenges.

 • Goal Setting: Setting and tracking goals is a fundamental life skill.
 Through student-led conferences, students learn how to set realistic academic and personal goals, paving the way for lifelong success.